Content Produced in Partnership with City of Aztec

 Rubia’s Mexican Restaurant is an institution in historic downtown Aztec

 What makes Aztec so extraordinary?
-Part of the story surrounds a stunningly preserved historical district that dates back to the late 1880s, when the West was still wild and desperados like Billy the Kid and Henry “The Sundance Kid” Longabaugh roamed the frontier.
+Well, part of the story surrounds a stunningly preserved historical district that dates back to the late 1880s, when the West was still wild and desperados like Billy the Kid and Henry “The Sundance Kid” Longabaugh roamed the frontier.
 That engaging era comes alive in wondrous and vicarious detail amid 25 historic residences and buildings that have earned recognition on the New Mexico and National Register of Historic Places.
-It’s even more apparent at the renowned Aztec Museum and Pioneer Village, where significant collections and exhibits of authentic Americana offer insights into demanding pioneer lifestyles.
-Insider’s tip: Take the town’s self-guided walking and biking tour by downloading the free booklet, courtesy of the Aztec Museum.
+It’s even more apparent at the renowned Aztec

 Aztec Ruins National Monument